 Precautions for Oil Pulling

 The medicated oil used for oil pulling must not be swallowed.
-As this liquid dissolves all rotting food particles, germs, and undesirable acids, it is not recommended to spit it out, even if it contains a lot of beneficial herbs.
+As this liquid dissolves all rotting food particles, germs, and undesirable acids, it is recommended to spit it out, even if it contains a lot of beneficial herbs.

 I hope that this blog brings you great health and peace of mind!